nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 BookCoin allows users to narrow down the search of persons, venues and bookings through filters.

 #### 4.1.1 Implementation details
 The find functionality is implemented through an FindCommand and FindCommandParser for Person, Venue and Booking.
 Corner cases such as searching for non-existent entries are also handled properly with suitable notifications displayed to the user.
 For example, if a search returns with no results, the corresponding notice that there are no persons/ venues/ bookings is displayed.
-The find feature is implemented with FindPersonCommand/ FindVenueCommand/ FindBookingCommand and their respective parsers FindPersonCommandParser/ FindVenueCommandParser/ FindBookingCommandParser.
+The find feature is implemented with `FindPersonCommand`/ `FindVenueCommand`/ `FindBookingCommand` and their respective parsers `FindPersonCommandParser`/ `FindVenueCommandParser`/ `FindBookingCommandParser`.
+Below is a class diagram of the find command:
 <br>
 ![Class Diagram of Find Command](images/FindCommandClassDiagram.png)

-Since the functionality for all three classes are similar, we can focus our discussion here on the Person class here without loss of generality.
+Since the functionality for all three classes are similar, we can focus our discussion here on the Person class without loss of generality.
 The `find_person` command has the following format:
 `find_person [n/NAME] [p/PHONE] [e/EMAIL] [t/TAG]`, where at least one field must be provided.

-Given below is a sequence diagram how the `find_person` command behaves in BookCoin after user input is parsed if a user wishes to find all persons by the name of "Anna" and inputs `find_person n/Anna`.
+Given below is a sequence diagram how the `find_person` command behaves in BookCoin after user input is parsed if a user wishes to find all persons by the name of "Anna" by inputting `find_person n/Anna`.
 ![Sequence Diagram of Find Command](images/FindCommandSequenceDiagram.png)

 #### 4.1.2 Design considerations: